Credit Suisse cuts forecast for global household wealth growth

 The number of dollar millionaires is expected to rise 46.2 percent to a record 49.3 million over the next five years, driven by China, the bank said.

-Credit Suisse expects rising household wealth in the United States to benefit wealth management and consumer-oriented companies, including Charles Schwab Corp (SCHW.N), Affiliated Managers Group Inc (AMG.N), Visa Inc (V.N), Marriott International Inc (MAR.O), Apple Inc (AAPL.O), Ralph Lauren Corp (RL.N) and Nike Inc (NKE.N).
+Credit Suisse expects rising household wealth in the United States to benefit wealth management and consumer-oriented companies, including Charles Schwab Corp, Affiliated Managers Group Inc, Visa Inc, Marriott International Inc, Apple Inc, Ralph Lauren Corp and Nike Inc.